dart-lightning/lnspec-codegen.py/README.md

 to generate all the lightning specifications from a CSV file.
 This tool is an abstract of these tools provided to help the people to avoid to start from scratch each time.

 What you are waiting for?
 Start to implement your code generator class for your favorite language.
-See [the discussion]() to see what language it is already taken and where, so you can help to develop it.
+See [the discussion](https://github.com/dart-lightning/lnspec-codegen.py/discussions/3) to see what language it is already taken and where, so you can help to develop it.

+This tool is full inspired by the [bolt12 library](https://github.com/rustyrussell/bolt12) implementation, where the code generator it is used to generate js and python code.

 ## How to use it